teamniteo/handbook/5_People/salary-system.md

 * attend one intensive online or in-person course (example: Coursera, or advanced English course);
 * the third level on all position requires you to be on a Mac or Linux computer.

-Read more about the careers and its roles:
+Read more about the careers and their roles:

 * [Design Career](/5_People/career-design.md)
 * [Operations Career](/5_People/career-operations.md)